Membership sites are ALL the rage right now, but many businesses remain sceptical about this model.

 But how do you justify charging people month after month, year after year?

-- Keep your user interface easy to use and fast (believe me, people will pay for this)
+- Keep your user interface fast and easy to use.

-Kate Mckibbin ran a successful fashion blog for six years, but when she saw the blogging sponsorship sector becoming a touch murky for her liking, she switched directions and started a new business helping bloggers and online entrepreneurs create loyal and dynamic followings that lead to sales.
+Kate Mckibbin ran a successful fashion blog for six years, but when the blogging sponsorship sector became a touch murky for her liking, she switched directions and started a new business helping bloggers and online entrepreneurs create loyal, dynamic followings and prime them for sales.
 Her customers pay a monthly fee to be a part of the Boss Squad, where small business owners go to workshop ideas and collectively freak out over the latest Facebook algorithm change.
 Good times.

 When professional musician Scott Devine developed a neurological condition that caused spasms in his hands, his career came to a sudden dead end.
 He couldn’t play the guitar for longer than 5 minutes at a time, which is really not great news for a professional musician.
-He knew he had to do something, so he started Scott’s Bass Lessons.
+Then he started Scott’s Bass Lessons.
 It’s an online academy he set up in 2013, and he now has more than 15,000 paying subscribers generating revenue of about $2.5 million per year, which is probably* a lot more than he was making as a cruise ship performer.